xpack/web-jekyll/_posts/releases/xpm/2021-01-30-xpm-v0-8-1-released.md

 ### Known problems

+- the warnings triggered by third party dependencies during install; fixed in v0.10.2
 - [#57] when multiple versions of the same package are referenced via different dependencies paths, the program fails; version mitigation will be implemented in a future release.